Skip to content

 open_first_tab_by_default boolean false if true, the first navigation tab will be opened by default

-the fallback method is determined by this variable, either mixed or standard:
+the fallback method is determined by this variable, either mixed or supported:

 - if mixed, the widget will always display browser-localisable strings (such as dates, numbers, and country names) in the language set by settings.locale, even if that locale has no text translations.

-- if standard, the widget will display browser-localisable strings in whatever language the widget had to fall back to
+- if supported, the widget will display browser-localisable strings in whatever language the widget had to fall back to

 Tabs